 One of the main objectives of the RMU experience is to develop students into engaged life-long learners.
 Students learn both in and out of the classroom.
 Community service facilitates learning by encouraging students to step out of their comfort zone and immerse themselves in challenging situations.
 Volunteering can change students in profound ways, as it fosters individual growth.

 Student Engagement Transcript

 In 2009, RMU launched the Student Engagement Transcript (SET) - to accompany the academic transcript.
 The SET allows potential employers to see the accomplishments of the applicant outside of the classroom.
 SERVICE is one of seven categories on the SET.
 When a student completes 30 hours of documented and approved community service while at RMU it will go on the SET.
-The Alternative Break Program and Big Brothers Big Sisters - mentoring at-risk children at the Mooncrest Afterschool Program - are but two examples that will meet the SET requirements.
+The Alternative Spring Break program and Big Brothers Big Sisters - mentoring at-risk children at the Mooncrest Afterschool Program - are but two examples that will meet the SET requirements.
 Click here to learn more!